arolla/ApiTheaterKata/README.md

 New features: get all events & book a show

 ## Iteration 2
-Duplication of business rules between “Legacy Importer” and “Legacy backend” How to refactor that?
+Duplication of business rules between "Legacy Importer" and "Legacy backend" How to refactor that?

 ## Iteration 3